Interview with Silvano Fiato | Tattoo Realism | Italy 10/05/2021

 Q: What's the biggest mistake an artist can do?

 A: The worst mistake an artist can make is to stop, to settle.
 Many artists think they have reached the top and they just don’t aim to something better.
-The only thing is gonna stop me will be getting old and losing my strength.
-I am always hungry, I always want to learn something new, I have ambitions and once I achieve them I find myself to aim something new.
+The only thing that will stop me will be getting old and losing my strength.
+I am always hungry, I always want to learn something new.
 I would suggest to young artists to believe in themselves, will is power!
 Be confident and keep practicing.
 Never stop learning, be humble and have respect.

 Mr. Silvano Fiato, it's been a pleasure and honor!
 Thank you for the interview,